Paul von Hintze: Service in the World War

 In July 1914, not only Huerta left Mexico.
-Ambassador von Hintze received his wartime assignment to China (1914–1915).
-He built up the German naval intelligence organization in the Far East and provided supplies for the German East Asia Squadron under Admiral Maximilian von Spee.
-After his China assignment von Hintze served in Norway between 1915 and 1918.
+Ambassador von Hintze received his wartime assignment to China (1914–1917).
+He built up the German naval intelligence organization in the Far East and provided supplies for the East Asia Squadron under Admiral Maximilian von Spee.
+After his China assignment von Hintze served in Norway between 1917 and 1918.
 Despite his lack of political experience, von Hintze was appointed Foreign Minister on July 9, 1918, following the resignation of his predecessor, Richard von Kühlmann, who had fallen afoul of the military High Command, led by Field Marshal Paul von Hindenburg and General Erich Ludendorff, who effectively governed the country.
 During his time in the foreign ministry, Hintze pushed the Kaiser towards liberalization of the government and was involved in the discussions which led to the decision to seek an armistice at the end of September.
 After the resignation of the government of Chancellor Georg von Hertling on October 3, Hintze was replaced as Foreign Minister by Wilhelm Solf.